ankrutik/notes/aws/solutions_arch_cert/notes.md

 - Rules can be created here with **conditions and actions**.
 This is not available in classic load balancers.

 Instance **statuses** are `InService` or `OutofService`

-**Load balancers have their own DNS names and not IP address**.
-Except for Network LB.
-Network Load  Balancer has one static IP address per AZ and you can attach an Elastic  IP address to it.
-Application Load Balancers and Classic Load Balancers  have a static DNS name.
+Application Load Balancers and Classic Load Balancers **have a static DNS name and not IP address**.

+Network Load  Balancer has **one static IP address per AZ** and you can a**ttach an Elastic IP address** to it.

 *Read ELB FAQ for Classic Load Balancers*